SMitchellJohnston/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-Born from a need for a localized place to find information on cities, Piri is for people who are looking for a change of scenery but want to make the right decision on where to make their next move.
-Piri lets people view stats about cities such as safety & security ratings, employment prospects, local education, and more in order to help you make an informed decision.
-See reviews from and connect with real people living in the area, and create lists and compare different locations to make your move the best one.
+Piri- Find your Place

+Piri is an application for people looking to relocate.
+The app offers information about cities based on factors like cost of living, safety and security ratings, employment prospects, local education etc. Piri supports community-driven approach to provide accurate information about the cities by encouraging local residents to comment and write reviews on the app.

+Piri's mission is to help people make informed decision for their new place.
+The users can search for cities, compare them and view comments and reviews from local people to make the best choice for themselves.
 ### Features
-Users, Add Cities, Search Cities, Filter/Sort Cities, Review Cities
+User login: Users will be able to signup for accounts and login to the application.
+Each user will be able to create a profile page.

+Search: Users will be able to search for cities and see detail information about them.

+Sort: Users will be able to sort cities based on various factors like cost of living, safety and security ratings, employment prospects, local education etc.

+Compare: Users will be able to compare multiple cities.

+Comments & Reviews: Users will be able to add comments and reviews about their cities.
 ### Technologies
-JAVA, SPRINGBOOT, THYMELEAF,
+Java
+Spring Boot
+MySQL
+Hibernate
+Thymeleaf templates
+JavaScript
+Bootstrap
+HTML
+CSS
 ### What I'll Have to Learn
-HOW TO USE AN API TO FETCH CITIES
+Public API integration to retrieve details about cities.
 ### Project Tracker
 https://trello.com/b/rdzXKTzs/liftoff-capstone-project